KelvinNewtype/Freecodecamp-Travel-Lab/README.md

 ---

 ### 📄 License
 This project is open source and does not have a license.
-So feel free to use this.

 Newtype out. 🚀✨